Update: ‘Design’ and ‘Production & Release date’ sections updated.

 In addition, single and dual motor variants will be on offer, similar to the BMW i4 lineup.
 BMWBlog says that the variant line-up will include an iX1 eDrive20 with under 200 bhp and an iX1 eDrive30 with around 250 bhp.
 The former should be a single-motor variant FWD and the latter a twin-motor AWD variant.

 If the powertrain of the iX1 is only a modified variant of the iX3, expect a DC charging power of 150 kW, enough to achieve a 100 km range (WLTP) in 10 minutes of charging.
+Interestingly, reports from China talk about a 70.27 kWh battery for the BMW i3 sedan, which is another unit that BMW would consider for the iX1.

 An optional feature likely to be available with the BMW iX1 will be a digital key.
 The BMW Digital Key feature will allow users to unlock their cars using their phone’s built-in near field communication (NFC).
 All the user would need to do is hold the smartphone up to the door handle to unlock the car and then place it in the wireless charging tray to start.
 Currently, the feature is supported on the iPhone XR, iPhone XS, iPhone XS Max and later phones using iOS 13.6 and above as well as the Apple Watch Series 5 and above using WatchOS 6.2.8 or later.
 The digital key can further be shared with up to 5 users with the capability of imposing restrictions to various car functions such as max speed, motor power and even the sound system volume.